 Top tip: Avoid the journey to Kota Kinabalu at rush hour, as the traffic can be very slow.

-Although I have put this a positive, I found it rather restrictive being tied to the restaurants on site and would rather have been able to choose where to eat in town.
+Although I included the number of dining options as a positive, I found it rather restrictive being tied to the restaurants on site.
+I would rather try the hawker markets and more authentic restaurants in the city centre.

-This was more expensive than in local shops, so we stocked up on a few essentials (crisps and beer) when we were out and about!
+The small on-site shop had some basic supplies of food, drinks, gifts, and essentials.
+However, it was more expensive than in local shops, so we stocked up on a few essentials (crisps and beer) when we were out!

 Pin for later: The Nexus Beach Resort, Kota Kinabalu